RAKWireless/rakpios/README-RAK.md

-# stage2-rak
+# Notes about RAKPiOS specific features

-Stage2-rak is used to build a customized image for RAK WisGate Developer products.
+Changes to the default Raspberry Pi OS image are defined on the `stage2-rak` stage.
+This is used to build a customized image for RAK WisGate Developer products.
 The stage will make some changes to the systems, including pre-installing docker and other tools, adding new kernel modules, updating system information, and adding some new features tailored for RAK WisGate Developer products.

 ## Getting started with building using stage2-rak

 As mentioned in the original `README.md`, users can define a variable called  `STAGE_LIST` in the configuration file to change the order of building stages.
 In the `default_config` file, variable `STAGE_LIST` is set to `stage0 stage1 stage2 stage2-rak`, then instead of working through the numeric stages in order, this list will be followed.

-RakpiOS is a lite system, thus the build will skip stage 3, stage 4, and stage 5 which are only for a desktop system with a graphical user interface.
+RAKPiOS is a *lite* system, thus the build will skip stage 3, stage 4, and stage 5 which are only for a desktop system with a graphical user interface.

 ## A simple example for building RakpiOS image

-We defined some original configuration tags and also introduced some custom configuration tags in the `default_config` file.
+We defined some original configuration tags and also introduced some custom configuration tags in the `config_rak` file.

 ```
 # Original configuration tags